BrandonMohammed/TripSaver/README.md

  ## Known Problems

- Unfortinately, we were not given access to the Uber API for getting pricing data for this project.
+ Unfortunately, we were not given access to the Uber API for getting pricing data for this project.
 To work around this all of the pricing data is estimated based on a price per mile and surge price that we had to compute ourselves.
 Each ride was given a base price of $5.00 and each mile was given a price between $1.00-$2.00.
 We also implemented a surge pricing between the hours of 5:00P.M. and 5:00A.M. which multiplied the price by 2.5.

  ---